fitrialif/pixel_bots/README.md

   - Applications like search and rescue operations.
 Military reconnaissance by robot teams.
   -  Concept of exploration, creation of nodes, backtracking to start if goal found was implemented.
   -  We also find the optimal path which identifies maximum number of markers in less than 8 minutes.
 Here the constraint of exploration for new nodes is the attribute associated with the shapes.
 Ex if triangle shape, then node explored are only to the direction it point , or if a cross detected then all four nodes in cross are explored.
+  - cvLine function used to automatically generate a line path on the map , for graphical representation.

 * src/serverc.cpp: Running on the PC
 Description